microsoft/playwright/docs/src/library-js.md

 title: "Overview"
 ---

-Playwright can either be used as a part of the Playwright Test test runner (this guide), or as a [Playwright Library](./library.md).
+Playwright can either be used as a part of the Playwright Test test runner, or as a [Playwright Library](./library.md) (this guide).
 If you are working on an application that utilizes Playwright capabilities or you are using Playwright with another test runner, read on.

 <!-- TOC -->
 - [Release notes](./release-notes.md)